-TURNS the number of turns to be tracked (Default: 64, minimum: 64 and maximum: 1024).
+the number of turns to be tracked (Default: 64, minimum: 64 and maxi-TURNS mum: 1024).

 FASTUNE a logical flag to compute the tunes.
 (Default: false)

 MAXAPER a vector of 6 real numbers defining the maximum aperture beyond which the particle is considered to be lost.